Final ELSA General Assembly

 Present your research: Poster Session

-Besides bringing the ELSA network together and opening up a space for collaboration and idea exchange, the assembly will offer you the opportunity to present your research to an audience of leading experts in artificial intelligence.
+Besides bringing the ELSA network together and opening up a space for collaboration and idea exchange, the assembly will offer you the opportunity to present your research to an audience of leading experts in safe and secure artificial intelligence, trustworthiness, privacy, federated learning, and more.
 We highly encourage you to apply to:

 In both cases, please notice that you will have to send your poster as a PDF file to the ELSA Coordination Team by April 29, 2026.
 The poster format should be max A0 in size and vertically orientated.
 Posters need to be printed by the presenters themselves.